 - Teachers can add more centres to the ones indicated below: for example, the main resource used in the classroom.
 For the eBook centre, please review which pages you would like the students to complete.
 Depending on how much work students can get done with each centre, rotation can occur about every 10 minutes.
-Groups will vary depending on class size. - o Centre 1: Symmetry Folding-Go to eBooks > Year 4 > Space, Shape and Position and print out page 8.
+Groups will vary depending on class size. - o Centre 1: Symmetry Folding-Print out page 8 of eBooks > Grade 4 > Space, Shape and Position, page 8.
 Students should have two copies of this page.
 For question 1, students need to cut out the shapes and fold in half as many times as they can.
 They can then draw as many lines of symmetry as the shape has on their second copy of that page.
-Ask students: Can we fold the shape any way we want?
+Ask students: Can we fold the shape anyway we want?
 Why do we have to fold it in half?
 How do you know this is a line of symmetry?
 What makes it symmetrical?
-If there is time, have students complete the symmetrical challenges on page 9 of the same eBook. - o Centre 2: Math Journals/Word Wall Creation-Have students log in to their student consoles and look up symmetry, parallel, perpendicular, 3D shape, vertices, edges, transformation, tessellation, rotation, etc. in Concept Search and Animated Maths Dictionary.
+If there is time, have students complete the symmetrical challenges on page 9 of the same eBook. - o Centre 2: Math Journals/Word Wall Creation-Have students log into their Student Consoles and look up symmetry, parallel, perpendicular, 2D shape, vertices, edges, transformation, tessellation, rotation, etc. in Concept Search and Animated Maths Dictionary.
 If using journals, students should write down their own definition of the word, an example, and a picture.
 If journals are not used in your classroom, students can generate a word wall of specific terms and concepts that will be covered during this unit.
 Each group can be responsible for 1-3 words to look up on Mathletics, and find a definition, example, and picture to add to the word wall.
 Students can write these on blank pieces of paper or index cards and add them to the bulletin board.
-Note: If laptops are not available for all students, have groups explore these concepts on the interactive whiteboard using the teacher login. - o Centre 3: Rainforest Maths/Activities-Students should log in to their Student Console and work in Rainforest Maths for review and practice.
+Note: If laptops are not available for all students, have groups explore these concepts on the interactive whiteboard using the teacher login. - o Centre 3: Rainforest Maths/Activities-Students should log into their Student Console and work in Rainforest Maths for review and practice.
 Have students work on Grade 3 for review, and then try Grade 4: 2D shapes.
 On the left-hand side, there are different sections they can try.
-Once they feel comfortable, students should begin completing curriculum activities in Shape and Space.
+Once they feel comfortable, students should begin completing some activities in Shape and Space.

-Suggested activities: Are you Ready , Symmetry or Not?, and Symmetry.
-This will give you a good understanding of where students are currently at and allow students to practice what has been introduced today.
+Suggested activities: Are you Ready?, Symmetry, Faces, Edges and Vertices 1.

+This will give you a good understand of where students are currently at and allow students to practice what has been introduced today.